 1. Parallax scrolling

-My intention was to immerse Porsche fans into the history of Porsche in a way they have not experienced before.
+I intended to immerse Porsche fans into the history of Porsche in a way they have not experienced before.
 I wanted to achieve a nostalgic feeling, where you feel like “Yeah!
 I love 70’s and the Porsche too!” or “Oh!
 I remember that.”
 To do that I chose parallax scrolling and full-screen images.
 Parallax helps each "scene" on the page transition smoothly and showcases the progression of the brand.

 I wanted to add one more layer of immersion and I realized music could enhance that experience (a visual/audio sensory experience).
-I found a great song that absolutely matched the website - Evolution of Get Lucky by PV Nova.
+I found a great song that entirely matched the website - Evolution of Get Lucky by PV Nova.
 I got his permission and cut it to match my website.
 The music, while using the same song, is creatively stylized to match the corresponding era.
 This design pairing accents the car on display and creates a happy, nostalgic effect.

 3. Clean UI